 A cylindrical metal tower 21 meters high, painted in dark blue with white stripes.
 The brightness of their light is 83,000 candela and has a range of about twenty-five nautical miles (about 45 km).
-It is located in a beautiful park above the bypass on the Costa Verde and is located on one of the beautiful walking routes along the coast of Perú.
+It is located in a beautiful park above the bypass on the Costa Verde and is located on one of the beautiful walking routes along the coast of Peru.

-This pyramid was one of the waypoints of past Peruvian culture.
+This pyramid was one of the waypoints of past peruvian culture.
 Today it is an impressive example of the architectural achievements of this era.

 The Huaca Pucllana is an ancient pyramid made from air-dried adobe bricks.
-The pyramid was built around 500 AD as a significant meeting place for ritual and political activities of the natives.
+The pyramid was built around 500 a.chr. as a significant meeting place for ritual and political activities of the natives.
 Today it is one of the interesting places in Lima to learn more about the history of Lima.
 The pyramid consists of clay and mud bricks.
 The temple is located in an area that is protected and is almost 5 hectares.

-Guided tours in Spanish and English are offered.
+Guided tours in spanish and english are offered.
 Once you reach the top platform of the structure, you can take in a magnificent view of the buildings of Miraflores.
 The temple walls offer many motifs for souvenir photos.
 The not quite arbitrary arranged bricks of the building form interesting patterns and relief-like structures.